Ediforce44/TTS-Mod-IsaacFourSouls/README_API.md

 > - `automaticRewarding` contains the *true* or *false* if the automatic rewarding is activated for a player.
 The keys are the player colors.

 > ### <u><b>Variables</b></u>
-> - `CLICK_DELAY` contains the Value, which is used to determine a Double Click on something.\
+> - `CLICK_DELAY` is the Value, which is used to determine a Double Click on something.\
 > (Current value: 0.3 sec)
-> - `activePlayerColor` contains the player color *string* of the player who is the active player.
+> - `activePlayerColor` is the player color *string* of the player, who is the active player.
+> - `startPlayerColor` is the player color *string* of the player, who will get the first turn.

 > ### <u><b>Getter Functions</b></u>
 > - `getDeckFromZone(zoneGUID) : object` returns the first deck or card in the zone with the GUID **zoneGUID**.
 If there is no deck or card, it will return *nil*.